johanbook/docs/devops/kubernetes/index.md

 ### Service

 A service is more or less a static IP address corresponding to a single pod.
-Can be both publically exposed or purely internal.
+Can be both publicly exposed or purely internal.
 It also works as a load balancer.

 ### Ingress